NSO-developer/nso-gitbook/nso-at-a-glance.md

 ### Accessing the Network (NEDs) <a href="#accessing-the-network-neds" id="accessing-the-network-neds"></a>

 The NSO device manager is the center of NSO.
 The device manager maintains a flat list of all managed devices.
-NSO keeps the master copy of the configuration for each managed device in CDB.
-Whenever a configuration change is done to the list of device configuration master copies, the device manager will partition this "network configuration change" into the corresponding changes for the actually managed devices.
+NSO keeps the primary copy of the configuration for each managed device in CDB.
+Whenever a configuration change is done to the list of device configuration primary copies, the device manager will partition this "network configuration change" into the corresponding changes for the actually managed devices.
 The device manager passes on the required changes to the NEDs, Network Element Drivers.
 A NED needs to be installed for every type of device OS, like Cisco IOS NED, Cisco XR NED, Juniper JUNOS NED, etc. The NEDs communicate through the native device protocol southbound.
 The NEDs fall into the following categories:

 * NETCONF capable device.
 The Device Manager will produce NETCONF edit-configuration\
   RPC operations for each participating device.
 * SNMP device.
 The Device Manager translates the changes made to the configuration into the\
   corresponding SNMP SET PDUs
 * A device with Cisco CLI.
 The device has a CLI with the same structure as Cisco IOS or XR routers.
-The Device Manager and a CLI NED are used to produce the correct sequence of CLI commands which\
-  reflects the changes made to the configuration.
+The Device Manager and a CLI NED are used to produce the correct sequence of CLI commands which reflects the changes made to the configuration.
 * For other devices that do not fit into any of the above-mentioned categories, a corresponding Generic NED is invoked.
 Generic NEDs are used for proprietary protocols like REST and for CLI flavors that are not resembling IOS or XR.
 The Device Manager will inform the Generic NED about the made changes and the NED will translate these to the appropriate operations toward the device.